geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 20. Minimize the **File Explorer** window as you will use it in the next task.

+21. If a **Welcome to Microsoft Teams** window appears, then close it.

-21. Select the **Start** icon in the lower-left corner of the taskbar.
+22. Select the **Start** icon in the lower-left corner of the taskbar.

-22. Scroll down to the **Microsoft SQL Server 2017** program group, select it to expand the group, and then select **SQL Server 2017 Configuration Manager**.
+23. Scroll down to the **Microsoft SQL Server 2017** program group, select it to expand the group, and then select **SQL Server 2017 Configuration Manager**.

-23. In the **Do you want to allow this app to make changes to your device?** window, select **Yes**.
+24. In the **Do you want to allow this app to make changes to your device?** window, select **Yes**.

-24. In the **Sql Server Configuration Manager** window, select **SQL Server Services** in the left-hand pane.
+25. In the **Sql Server Configuration Manager** window, select **SQL Server Services** in the left-hand pane.

 	- Verify that the **State** of all three services is **Running**.
 If any of the services is **Stopped**, then right-click on the service and select **Start** in the menu.
 	- Verify that the **Start Mode** for all three services is set to **Automatic**.
 If any of the services is set to **Manual**, right-click on the service, select **Properties**, and in the **Properties** window, select the **Service** tab and change the **Start Mode** to **Automatic**.

-25. Close the Sql Server Configuration Manager window.
+26. Close the Sql Server Configuration Manager window.

-26. You have now completed the prerequisites needed to install the Telemetry Processor.
+27. You have now completed the prerequisites needed to install the Telemetry Processor.
 Leave the LON-CL1 VM open and proceed to the next task to install the Telemetry Processor.

 ### Task 2 - Install the Telemetry Processor